Selective Depthwise Separable Convolution for Lightweight Joint Source-Channel Coding in Wireless Image Transmission: Proposed Framework

 The resulting vector $\boldsymbol{z}$ is transmitted over the wireless channel as defined in \eqref{transfer_function}, yielding the corrupted vector $\hat{\boldsymbol{z}}$.
 The corrupted vector is then reshaped into a real-valued matrix and processed by the joint source-channel decoder.
 In the decoder, TConv and DSTConv layers extract features from the reshaped matrix.
 Similar to DSConv layers, DSTConv layers significantly reduce computational complexity while maintaining efficient feature extraction.
 Finally, the denormalization layer scales the decoder output to the [0, 255] range, producing the final reconstructed image $\hat{\boldsymbol{x}}$.

 The proposed framework consists of two phases: the offline training phase and the online reconstruction phase.
-Let $\mathcal{D} = \{\boldsymbol{x}^1, \dots, \boldsymbol{x}^L\}$ denote the training dataset, where $\boldsymbol{x}^l$ is the $l$-th training sample (source image).
-During the offline training phase, the encoder and the decoder of the proposed framework are optimized end-to-end by minimizing the mean squared error (MSE) loss:
+During the offline training phase, the encoder and the decoder of the proposed framework are optimized end-to-end by minimizing the mean squared error (MSE) loss.
+During the online reconstruction phase, a test image $\boldsymbol{x}$ is fed into the trained framework to obtain the reconstructed image: